 - Property owners

-The general contractors and property owners are often responsible for supervising and making decisions about the building or demolition.
-Because of this fact, they are often the people to start with when determining liability.
+General contractors and property owners are often responsible for supervising construction and making decisions about building materials, renovations, or demolition.
+Your lawyer will likely investigate their actions first when determining liability for a building collapse.

-If you are still on the job, you can pursue workers’ compensation benefits from your employer.
+If you were working when a building collapsed, you can pursue workers’ compensation benefits from your employer.
 The New York workers’ compensation law allows for injured employees to get benefits for disability, medical expenses, lost wages, and survivors in the case of fatality cases.

 Unlike lawsuits, you do not have to prove fault to gain access to workers’ compensation.
-This makes it much easier to avoid the complications that many victims face.
-Shulman & Hill can help you understand your options and rights and assess your case.
+If you are unsure about how to file a workers’ compensation claim, Shulman & Hill can help you navigate the process.

 Filing a Personal Injury Lawsuit

-Another option is suing negligent parties responsible for the building’s collapse.
-Though people who were injured at work cannot sue the employer, you can file a third-party claim to seek other compensation.
+You may also be able to sue the negligent parties responsible for the building’s collapse.
+Though people who were injured at work cannot sue their employer, you can file a third-party claim to seek additional compensation against the other parties who contributed to the accident, including general contractors or property owners.
 Building residents and bystanders are also able to file personal injury lawsuits in the case of a building collapse.

-Filing a personal injury lawsuit can be much more difficult than filing for workers’ compensation.
-You must show who or what was responsible for the collapse.
-Though it may take much more time to compile a lawsuit, you may receive more compensation in the long run.
-Below are some costs that may be covered by the lawsuit:
+When filing a personal injury lawsuit, you must identify who or what was responsible for the collapse.
+Though it may take more time to pursue a lawsuit, you may receive more compensation in the long run.
+Below are some losses that may be covered by the lawsuit:

 - Emotional or physical pain and suffering